BluePengcho/Open_Source_Hand_Tracking_Live2D_Model/README.md

 * Copy/place the Skeleton_Model folder into the Live2D Models VTubeStudio folder:-
    *  <VTubeStudio.exe-Path>\VTube Studio_Data\StreamingAssets\Live2DModels (for Windows)

-* The output value parameter values might need to be changed in VTubeStudio, please see the parameter values tables below for the values to use.
+* The output value parameter values might need to be changed in VTubeStudio, please see the parameter values tables below for the values to use

 * The model also has the following extra custom parameters not used by default in VTubeStudio, an external VTubeStudio plugin is needed to use them:-
    * LeftUpperArmRotation